NadiraFarhat/palindrome/README.md

 # palindrome
- This is a Palindrome checker built with HTML, CSS & JS
+ This is a Palindrome checker built with HTML, CSS & JS.